 In-kind support can contribute to this match requirement, but at least 50% of the minimum requirement must be direct support.Previously expended funds cannot be used as direct match.
 Direct match can be pending at time of application, but grant award will be dependent on securing appropriate match.

 All submissions to the Catalyst Fund will receive emailed acknowledgement.
 If you submit a proposal but do not receive email notification, please contact the Catalyst Fund Manager to confirm successful submission.
 You can access your applicant profile on our online application portal at any time to review the history and status of your submissions.
-However, note that status updates will not be posted until the entire proposal review process is completed, at which point all applicants will receive email notification of their status (in July 2021).
+However, note that status updates will not be posted until the entire proposal review process is completed, at which point all applicants will receive email notification of their status (in July 2022).

 The field of collaborative landscape conservation is growing rapidly, and the people involved have much to learn from each other.
 Funded Partnerships will be invited to identify a leadership representation (e.g. Partnership coordinator or steering committee member) to participate in a Peer Learning cohort.
-Over two years, the cohort will convene monthly via virtual means for learning, exchange, inspiration, and growth.
+Over two years, the cohort will convene monthly via virtual means for learning, exchange, inspiration, and support.
 Conditions permitting, the cohort will also convene annually in person (travel funding will be provided by the Network).
 Network staff and leadership will also be available to help with problem-solving, providing background resources, and/or connecting grantees to other practitioners wrestling with similar issues.

 Grantees will be asked to provide a short, mid-grant written report as well as a final written report.
-Grantees will document how the Catalyst Fund grant was spent and evaluate its impact.
+Grantees will be asked to document how the Catalyst Fund grant was spent and evaluate its impact.
 Additionally, the Network will track progress of funded Partnerships for five years after the grant period through a short annual survey.

 Funding for the Catalyst Fund has been made available through the generous support of the Doris Duke Charitable Foundation and the William and Flora Hewlett Foundation.

 Founded in 2011, the Network for Landscape Conservation (Network) connects people to ideas and innovations—and to each other—in order to build a community of practice for the rapidly growing field of landscape conservation.
 The Network works with partners across sectors, cultures, and geographies to develop effective tools and strategies and to advance best practices and policies to help people safeguard the landscapes that enable people and all of nature to thrive.
-Our broad-based network today includes more than 200 organizational partners and nearly 5,000 practitioners, fulfilling a unique purpose as an umbrella network and hub of activity to advance the practice of collaborative, place-based conservation at the necessary landscape scale.
+Our broad-based network today includes more than 250 organizational partners and nearly 6,000 practitioners, fulfilling a unique purpose as an umbrella network and hub of activity to advance the practice of collaborative, place-based conservation at the necessary landscape scale.
 The Network is governed by a 34-person Coordinating Committee that is comprised of leaders from the nonprofit, private, public, academic, tribal, and philanthropic sectors across North America.
 The Network for Landscape Conservation is a fiscally sponsored project of the Center for Large Landscape Conservation.